jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Currently, when you phone a call center, everything is recorded.
 The company has access to the recording; you don't.
 Likewise, when the employee logs in and out of the office, that, too, is recorded.
 Management automatically has access to these timesheets; the employee doesn't.

 Access to things like phone recordings and timesheets are levers of power because they control resources.
-Today management and corporations put "gates" around the levers out of self-defense.
-Is there a good reason why customers can't confirm what was agreed to during their last phone call?
+Today managers put "gates" around the levers out of self-defense.
+Is there a good reason customers can't confirm what was agreed to during their last phone call?
 Why can employees be grilled for a long lunch when the same manager quickly forgets unpaid overtime.

 This lopsided balance of power allows customers and employees to be taken advantage of, encouraging mistrust, lackluster products, and inefficient workplaces.